 How can a strong life purpose help you too?

-- Having a life purpose pushes you out of the armchair, out of your comfort zone and into adventure.
+- It helps move you out of your comfort zone and into adventure.

-- With a defined life purpose you’ll become more effective at whatever you choose to do.
+- You can become more effective at whatever you choose to do.

 Once you have interests again and a purpose, you’ll start growing again, not in height or width (silly) but in personality and character.
-You’ll become more interesting as you push and strive for greater things, you’ll have more direction and as the momentum grows so too will your confidence and people around you will notice the change too.
+You’ll become more interesting as you push and strive for greater things.

 So if you don’t think you have a Life Purpose any more, have a look at the following list and why not let us know in the comments if anything inspires you – or tell us more about your own life purpose?